Divyansh-321/cmos-analog-frontends-cadence/README.md

 # Repository Contents

-This repository contains design schematics, simulation results, and documentation.
-The original Cadence design database is not included because it depends on proprietary PDKs.
+This repository provides design schematics, simulation results, testbench outputs, analytical derivations, and supporting documentation.
+The original Cadence design database is excluded because it depends on proprietary GPDK process libraries.

 ---

 # Simulation Methodology

-The reported AC, transient, DC, and parametric analyses were performed in Cadence Virtuoso using Spectre with the GPDK045 and GPDK180 process libraries.
-Representative waveforms and schematic captures are provided in this repository.
+All results were obtained using Cadence Virtuoso IC6.1.8 with the Spectre simulator and GPDK045/GPDK180 process libraries.
+AC, transient, DC, and parametric analyses were performed using dedicated verification testbenches.
+Representative schematics and simulation waveforms are included for reproducibility.

 ---

 # Core Design Equations

-Detailed analytical design equations used for the two-stage operational amplifier topology sizing, boundary conditions, and open-loop DC gain calculations are formalized below; readers interested primarily in system results may skip directly to the simulation results section.
+The following equations summarize the analytical relationships used during transistor sizing, compensation design, and gain estimation.

 ### 1. Miller Compensation Boundary Condition
 $$C_c \ge 0.22 \cdot C_L$$